openservicemesh/osm-docs/content/docs/demos/outbound_ip_exclusion.md

     ```

 1. Confirm that HTTP requests to other IP addresses of the `httpbin.org` website that are not excluded fail
+    34.199.75.4 is one of the IP addresses for httpbin.org
     ```console
-    # 34.199.75.4 is one of the IP addresses for httpbin.org
     kubectl exec -n curl -ti "$(kubectl get pod -n curl -l app=curl -o jsonpath='{.items[0].metadata.name}')" -c curl -- curl -I http://34.199.75.4:80
+    ```
+    The output will be similar to:
+    ```console
     curl: (7) Failed to connect to 34.199.75.4 port 80: Connection refused command terminated with exit code 7
     ```